Back to services

 Interventions

-• Interventions to improve young peoples’ access to education, housing, social care and leisure
+• Helping young people access education, social care and leisure

-• Evidence-based psychological therapies, including cognitive behavioural therapy, family therapy, mentalization based therapy and parenting workshops
+• Evidence-based therapies, such as CBT, DBT, family therapy, mentalization based therapy and parenting workshops

 Eligibility criteria